beejjorgensen/cs344_curriculum/week09/project-9.md

 unsigned char mem[MEM_SIZE];
 ```

-(In C, a `unsigned char` type is just a byte--on your system, it's
+(In C, an `unsigned char` type is just a byte--on your system, it's
 certainly 8-bits.
-It can hold charaters, or small numbers between 0 and 255.
+It can hold charaters, or small numbers between 0 and
+255\.
 In this case, we'll use them to hold small numbers.

 The memory is logically split up into 64 pages of 256 bytes each.  (`64
 x 256 = 16384`, the total memory size.)